Coed, independent, PK3-12th grade school in St. Petersburg, Florida.

 Diversity and Inclusion at Shorecrest

-At Shorecrest Preparatory School, we strive to be a community that is diverse, inclusive, and equitable.
+At Shorecrest we strive to be a community that is diverse, inclusive, and equitable.
 Our school is a place where differences are celebrated, where unique qualities are affirmed, and where each member of our community feels valued and respected.
 Using our Mission Statement as a guide, we accept the challenges of building a community of individuals from diverse backgrounds.

 Shorecrest is committed to creating and sustaining a diverse, equitable and inclusive community based on these guidelines: